georgekhananaev/resume-website/README.md

 ## Description

 This is a React based personal resume website template.
+It based on Tim Baker's code, however I changed here multiple things and added matrix effect, contact form, text typing effect, and removed all annoying errors with latest react versions.
+Built with typescript on the Next.js framework, styled with
-Built with typescript on the Next.js framework, styled with Tailwind css, and populated with data from a single file, you can easily create, customize and host your own personal website in minutes.
+Tailwind css, and populated with data from a single file, you can easily create, customize and host your own personal website in minutes.
 Even better, the site is fully mobile-optimized and server-side rendered to ensure fast loading and a clean UI on any device.
 Read on to learn how to make it your own.